 In the 2019 first quarter, revenue of $406 million fell 3.3% from the same quarter a year ago.
 This revenue decline was partially due to declining assets, as consolidated AUM declined by 1%, primarily a reflection of stock market declines in the 2018 fourth quarter.
 The company also reported lower average management fees.
 Adjusted earnings-per-share of $0.73 also declined last quarter, by 6% from the $0.78 reported in the same period a year ago.

-Eaton Vance’s competitive advantage lies in its appealing product offerings and low fees, which are allowing it to compete in an asset management industry experiencing significant fee compression.
-While most asset managers are experiencing net outflows due to the trend towards low-cost ETFs, Eaton Vance actually saw net inflows of $11.7 billion through the last four quarters.
+Eaton Vance’s competitive advantage is its brand reputation in the asset management industry.
+It has an attractive product lineup and low fees, which allows it to retain client assets even in a highly competitive environment in which many asset managers are slashing fees.
+Eaton Vance actually saw net inflows of $11.7 billion through the last four quarters.